-On a pretty fall day, we biked 30 miles of the scenic trail that travels along Dorena Lake, through pastoral farmland, and past several of the historic bridges.
+On a pretty fall day, we biked 30 miles of the scenic trail.
+This section travels along Dorena Lake, through pastoral farmland, and past several of the historic bridges.
 Did you know the picturesque structures protect the timber trusses from the damp Oregon climate?
 (One of these days, all of these little tidbits of information are going to come in handy.)

 After a long day of biking, we recovered at the award-winning, eco-friendly Ninkasi Brewing Company, named for the Sumerian goddess of fermentation.
 Their Total Domination IPA is one of Eric’s perennial favorites, but all of their beer is tasty.
 The neighborhood beer garden with live music and food trucks make for a good time hanging out with the locals.

-About the RV Park:
+About The RV Park: